 - The relationship between Thomas and Justine develops into this.
 At first Justine was just a girl that Thomas cared for, and being a White Court vampire, he fed from her regularly.
 As time passed, though, he cared more and more for her, until Justine saves his life from fatal injuries by letting him feed on her, which would kill her.
 He realized he would do this and barely manages to avoid eating too much of her life force, and in the process his affection for her became true love.
 And as a direct result of this, Thomas can no longer touch Justine, as his body automatically tries to feed from hers when in contact, resulting in severe burns on his skin at best.
 Ultimately, Justine manages to figure out a way around this issue: Have sex with someone else who doesn't love her, which removes the protection from White Court feedings, and then she and Thomas can be together.
 Rinse and repeat.

-- Done perplexingly in the MST 3 K episode Track of the Moon Beast.
+- Done perplexingly in the Mystery Science Theater 3000 episode Track of the Moon Beast.
 The main character and his lover interest spend one night together and everyone in the movie treats them as if they're in a long term relationship.

 - In Gilmore Girls, Rory had a friends-with-benefits/casual dating arrangement with Logan who was a known womanizer.
 When she decided she couldn't handle it and tried to break it off, he, of course, offered a commitment.

 - Friends: Chandler and Monica started a sexual relationship in London that they initially intended to limit to London.
 That fell apart after only one episode.
 The casual nature of their relationship fell apart after only three, and they eventually ended up Happily Married.
-Somewhat subverted in that several episodes throughout the first four seasons (when they were just friends and nothing more) had made it clear that they did love each other very much, just not in a sexual way.
+Subverted in that several episodes throughout the first four seasons (when they were just friends and nothing more) had made it clear that they did love each other very much, just not in a sexual way.
 Apparently, introducing the sex was the only nudge needed for them to cross what was clearly (for them) a blurred line between platonic and romantic love.
+There's also the fact that previous seasons had both of them struggling not to get attached to people they slept with: In one episode Chandler started a Friends with Benefits relationship with a woman only to realize he needed more and call it off, while Monica tried to hook up casually with her ex-boyfriend only to fall in love with him again.
+So both of them were doomed to be this trope from the start really.

 - Played straight with Jack and Ianto.
 Their relationship does turn into mutual love, but Ianto's more openly attached.

 - Lawyer Brad Chase, from Boston Legal, had an agreement centering around sex with his colleague Denise, described as "Friend With Benefits".
-They are now engaged, at his request.
+They got married, at his request, once they had a daughter.

 - Doctors Chase and Cameron, fellows of doctor Gregory House, started having casual sex at Cameron's suggestion.
 Cameron later broke the relationship off when Chase developed feelings for her, but they did end up together at the end of the season (3) and married at the end of season 5.